PDOK/geopackage-validator/README.md

                                   file (generate this file by calling the generate-definitions command)

+  --validations-path FILE         Path pointing to the set of validations to
+                                  run.
+If validations-path and validations are
+                                  not given, validate runs all validations
+                                  [env var: VALIDATIONS_FILE]

+  --validations TEXT              Comma-separated list of validations to run
+                                  (e.g. --validations R1,R2,R3).
+If
+                                  validations-path and validations are not
+                                  given, validate runs all validations  [env
+                                  var: VALIDATIONS]

   --s3-endpoint-no-protocol TEXT  Endpoint for the s3 service without protocol
                                   [env var: S3_ENDPOINT_NO_PROTOCOL]